EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 This plugin allows you to add events to the Calendar of the mobile device.

-* Supported methods on iOS: find, create, modify, delete
-* Supported methods on Android: create (more may come, if people request it)
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman) and ready for PhoneGap 3.0
 * Submitted and waiting for approval at PhoneGap Build ([more information](https://build.phonegap.com/plugins))

+### iOS specifics
+* Supported methods: `find`, `create`, `modify`, `delete`.
+* All methods work without showing the native calendar.
+Your app never looses control.
+* Tested on iOS 6 and 7.

+### Android specifics
+* Only the `create` method is supported (more may come, if people request it, but creating is the most important thing, right?)
+* When the `create` method is called, the use is presented a prefilled calendar item.
+Pressing the hardware back button will give control back to your app.
+* Tested on Android 4.

 ## 2. Installation